 The Wisconsin Healthcare-Associated Infections (HAIs) in Long-Term Care Coalition is a collaborative effort to reduce and eliminate healthcare-associated infections (HAIs) among long-term care residents.
 The Coalition brings long-term care providers, professional organizations, University of

 The Music and Memory Program brings personalized music to individuals diagnosed with Alzheimer's disease and other dementias.

-This web page is intended to provide information to assist nursing home staff to prevent and reduce the number of pressure injuries in nursing homes.
-In April, 2016, the term “pressure injury” replaced “pressure ulcer” in the National Pressure Ulcer Advisory Panel (NPUAP) Pressure Injury Staging
+This webpage is intended to provide information to assist nursing home staff to prevent and reduce the number of pressure injuries in nursing homes.
+Background Information In April, 2016, the term “pressure injury” replaced “pressure ulcer” in the National Pressure Ulcer Advisory Panel (NPUAP)

 Last Revised: December 29, 2016